Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Introduction

-Simple estimates of the energy scale of a vdW interaction (in the meV range), molecular dissociation energies (around $4.5$~eV for the hydrogen molecule) or even the ionisation energy ($13.6$~eV) might question why such a tiny force like the vdW interaction can alter the hydrogen equation of state (EOS) by $100$~GPa in the LLPT range and whether the vdW contributions are the cause for the change.
-In general, there is the question whether vdW functionals should be applied at all for the description of high energy density applications and warm dense matter~\cite{wdm_book,vorberger2025roadmapwarmdensematter}.
+At high pressure conditions but low temperatures, i.e., in the solid phases of hydrogen, vdW functionals have shown some improvements compared to. e.g., PBE~\cite{Clay_2014,Morales_qe_2013,Morales_towards_2013}.
+Undoubtedly, vdW functionals have delivered LLPT curves very close to experimental measurements~\cite{Knudson_Science_2015}.
+However, simple estimates of the energy scale of a vdW interaction (in the few meV range), molecular dissociation energies (around $4.5$~eV for the hydrogen molecule) or even the ionisation energy ($13.6$~eV) might question why such a tiny force like the vdW interaction can alter the hydrogen equation of state (EOS) by $100$~GPa in the LLPT range ($1100$~K corresponds to $95$~meV, way more than the vdW energy of $\sim 10$~meV or less) and whether the vdW contributions are the cause for the change.
+In general, there is the question whether vdW functionals offer any advantages for the description of high energy density applications and warm dense matter.

 Instead of using just another xc-functional to compute another EOS table or LLPT curve, respectively, we here take a simpler approach and check first how basic quantities like the bond length or the dissociation energy, or indeed the vdW interaction are described using several different xc functionals.
 This follows the spirit of many DFT research programs during which one first checks how a setup of pseudopotentials and xc functionals can reproduce, e.g., lattice constants, surface adhesion energies, or band gaps before then proceeding to calculate more involved or derived quantities like the EOS, conductivities or electron-phonon coupling~\cite{Scholl_2022}.